kamerozdmr/RecordAnalyzerGUI/README.md

 # RecordAnalyzer
 Interface for basic spectral analysis.

-Compare two record by computing fast fourier transform, power spectral density and Welch's spectrum.
+Compare two record by computing fast fourier transform, power spectral density and Welch's method.

 Track the change in frequency corresponding to maximum amplitude by analyzing small data chunks.